MarinaShmovganets/lighthouse/readme.md

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

 * **[AwesomeTechStack](https://awesometechstack.com)** — AwesomeTechStack is a free to use website tech stack analyzer.
-AwesomeTechStack analyzes and rates the performance of technology stacks.
-AwesomeTechStack gives you insights about state-of-the-arts, up-to-dateness and secureness of any website's technology stack, with guidance to improve performance.
+AwesomeTechStack provides insights into the security, modernity, and performance of any website's technology stack and guidance to improve performance.
 Lighthouse insights are a crucial part of a website's tech stack rating.

 ### Paid / Tiered